-This unique backpacking trip is geared towards creating a welcoming, inclusive environment where students can be whoever they want for the duration of the trip.
+This unique backpacking trip is geared towards creating a welcoming, inclusive environment where students can express their creative side for the duration of the trip.
 Participants are encouraged to bring and wear costumes for as much of the trip as they feel comfortable, to choose their own names and characters, and describe as much of their character’s backstory as they prefer.
 It doesn’t matter if you have a novel’s worth of background information, or you simply want to go as a pirate named Jeff, the goal of this trip is to allow students to express their own identities, no questions asked.
+While there will be a loose story script provided by the guides for the student’s characters to fit into, the format is open enough to allow many different directions of expression.

 Costumes and Characters takes place on the Olympic Peninsula on the trail known as the Ozette Triangle, in the ancestral homeland of the Makah people.
 About halfway through the second day of hiking, the trail passes the Wedding Rocks, the site of petroglyphs depicting whales, sailing ships, hunters, and priests.
 Ozette is remote, less visited than many other areas on the Olympic Coast, and is characterized by wild and rugged coastline views.

 We provide all needed gear, including boots and clothing if notified 4 weeks ahead of time.
-Food from lunch on the first day to lunch on the last day is provided.
+Food from lunch on the first day to lunch on the last day is provided, and we will send you a menu and food options form to fill out before your trip.
 Transportation is provided from the meet location in Edgewood and back.

-Costumes – Tidepools – Wildlife – History – LGBTQ+
+Creativity – Tidepools – Wildlife – History – LGBTQ+ – Games

 Five days